Binary Patching¶

-Binary patches are used to patch files or programs on a device.
-It performs find and replace operations using hexadecimal wildcards, supporting both high and low nibble wildcards.
-For example, ?? represents any byte, and B? represents any byte starting with B, such as BA, B1, or B9.
-A wildcard pattern like 49 BA ?? ?C will match any sequence in the file corresponding to 49 BA .. .C.
-The following call will replace all AA BB CC D[0-9A-F] byte sequences in test.bin with AA BB CC DD.
-The interface returns the number of replacements and their respective offsets.
+Binary patching is used to patch files or programs on devices.
+It employs hexadecimal wildcards for find and replace operations, supporting high/low nibble wildcards.
+For example, ?? represents any single byte, B? represents any byte with B as the high nibble (i.e., B0-BF), such as BA, B1, B9.
+The pattern 49 BA ?? ?C will match any byte sequence in the file that conforms to the pattern.
+The following call will replace all byte sequences matching AA BB CC D? in test.bin with AA BB CC DD, and the interface returns the count of replacements and the offset of each replacement.

 d.hex_patch("AA BB CC D?", "AA BB CC DD", "/data/test.bin")